-- However, the app can sometimes crash and become unresponsive, and that's when measures need to be taken.
+- Microsoft Photos can sometimes crash and become unresponsive, and that's when measures need to be taken.

-What to do if Photos app isn’t working?
+What can I do if the Windows 10 Photos app is missing?

 - Run the app troubleshooter